Skip to main content

 • NHSX Records Management Code of Practice 2021.

-Guidance on the management of NHS records is provided by the NHSX Records Management Code of Practice (2021) (opens in new window) which sets out a schedule of minimum retention periods for many types of record and is based on legal requirements and professional best practice.
+Guidance on the management of NHS records is provided by the NHSE Records Management Code of Practice (2021) (opens in new window) which sets out a schedule of minimum retention periods for many types of record and is based on legal requirements and professional best practice.
 This policy adopts the retention and review guidance in that document.
 Further information on record retention and destruction, including timescales, is detailed in the records management policy.

 This policy shall be reviewed every three years or in response to significant changes due to security incidents, variations of law and or changes to organisational or technical infrastructure.

-In the event of a national health emergency such as the covid-19 pandemic, this policy still applies, unless it is superseded by specific clauses mandated by the trust’s business continuity policy.
+In the event of a national health emergency such as the COVID-19 pandemic, this policy still applies, unless it is superseded by specific clauses mandated by the trust’s business continuity policy.

 4 Responsibilities, accountabilities and duties

-This policy applies to all those working for the trust in whatever capacity, including the trust’s staff, volunteers, students, temporary workers, contractors, suppliers and third parties.
+This policy applies to all those working for the trust in whatever capacity, including the trust’s employees, volunteers, students, temporary workers, contractors, suppliers and third parties.
 It applies to third party providers who may hold or process information belonging to the trust, including patient information.
 Suppliers are expected to follow this approach unless specifically excluded or where conditions have been applied within the procurement process.
-Hereafter, all of the aforementioned are to be collectively referred to as ‘staff’.
+Hereafter, all of the aforementioned are to be collectively referred to as “employees”.

 An employee found to have breached this policy may be subject to trust’s disciplinary procedure.
 If an employee has broken the law, they may be subject to prosecution.